 The sacred mountain draws tourists from all over the island for its breath-taking views over Lake Batur.
 You’ll make it to the top just after 6am and arrive at the conveniently named ‘Sunrise Point’ to hopefully take in a very impressive sunrise that the lack of sleep will make up for!
 At 7am we will continue the trek around the entire crater before beginning the descent at the finishing point, around an hour later back down to Toyabungkah Village.

-From the village, we will head directly to Toya Devasya Hot Springs for some well-deserved rest and relaxation.
+From the village, we will head directly to Toya Bungkah Hot Springs for some well-deserved rest and relaxation.
 Here there are four natural hot spring pools to take a dip in and soothe your aching calf muscles!

-After checking in and having dinner you’ll have some free time to relax or play cards with your new friends on the gap year Bali experience!
+After checking in to our glamping accommodation, you will have dinner and some free time to relax or play cards with your new friends.

 Day 9 (Monday) Bonding Activities & Rice Fields

 Day 10 (Tuesday) Time for Ubud!

 After breakfast, we’ll start exploring Ubud, the community renowned for its crafts and arts.
 Ubud is teeming with vegan cafes, crystal shops, chakra cleansing workshops and boho shopping galore.
-It also has its fair share of chances to visit ancient temples including the Royal Palace, the Tirta Empul temple complex and Campuhan Ridge Walk.
+It also has its fair share of chances to visit ancient temples including the Royal Palace, the Tirta Empul temple complex, Jatiluwih Rice Terrace and the Campuhan Ridge Walk.